-I really love flowers, and this blog post is just an excuse for me to look at pictures of them.
+I really love flowers (even more than I love travel insurance), and this blog post is just an excuse for me to look at pictures of them.

 Lavender in Provence, France